 Help prevent rust, corrosion, and other wall degradation from puncturing your liner, plus keep your liner like-new for years to come by adding wall foam between your pool walls and liner.
 While not required for installation, it is highly recommended as a way to add extended life to your pool.

 In addition to foam pad, we also recommend using foam cove, which helps cushion the liner from the pool’s sidewall and will also help with heat loss.
-You can use sand for your cove, however the cove is quicker and easier to use and may provide better liner protection.
+You can use sifted earth for your cove, however the foam cove is quicker and easier to use and may provide better liner protection.